 o Increasing self-awareness of the present situation

-o The patient learns to accept oneself and develop healthier strategies to cope with any tragedies in life.
-These strategies include analysis of the good and bad side of an event, distraction, self-comfort, and thinking of the emotion felt before expressing.
+o The patient learns to accept himself and develop healthier strategies to cope with any tragedies in life.
+These strategies include analysis of the good and bad side of an event, distraction, self-comfort, and thinking of the emotion felt before expressing it.

-The therapist will guide the patient in identifying negative thoughts and try to change it into a positive one.
+- Cognitive Therapy: The therapist will guide the patient in identifying negative thoughts and try to change it into a positive ones.

-This therapy engages the patient to recall past traumatic experiences which were not resolved and were possible contributors to the development of depression.
-While the patient shares one’s past experiences, the therapist looks for patterns which greatly contribute to the current condition of the patient.
+- Psychodynamic Therapy: This therapy engages the patient to recall past traumatic experiences that were not resolved and were possible contributors to the development of depression.
+While the patient shares one’s past experiences, the therapist looks for patterns that greatly contribute to the current condition of the patient.